realA10001986/Time-Circuits-Display/README.md

 To enable the sending of time travel and alarm notifications, check the option **_Publish time travel and alarm events_** on the _HA/MQTT Settings_ page in the Config Portal.
 This option, however, has some implications for BTTFN-connected devices, see [below](#MQTT-vs-BTTFN).

 The timing for time travel is described [here](AddOns.md#synchronized-time-travel-through-hamqtt), in short:
 - "PREPARE" might be published ahead of the time travel to prepare; the timing is not specified.
-Used on CircuitSetup/A10001986 props to disable the "Screen Saver".
 - "[TIMETRAVEL](#-enhanced-time-travel-notification)" is published [on or 5 seconds ahead](#-enhanced-time-travel-notification) of the temporal displacement sequence.
 - "REENTRY" is published upon re-entry.